umar-qureshi2/architecture-center/docs/data/common-architectures/index.md

 Use the following flow chart to begin your exploration: <!-- Note that the image uses "Nonrelational" it should be hyphenated to match the text.
 Typically the prefix "non" doesn't take a hyphen, but this is one of those terms that does.
 Try the image with less pastel.
 Also, add "Data warehouse" under "Relational."-->

 ![Common Data Architectures Conceptual Flow Chart](./images/concept-flowchart.png)
+TODO: Replace "Multidimensional" with "Semantic Modeling".
+Add "ELT" under "ETL".
+Add "Model deployment" under "Artificial intelligence".
+Add the new category "Interative data exploration" and the sections "Self-service BI" and "Data science experimentation".
+Can we remove some pastel colors?

 The common data architectures will guide you down a path of concepts that get more granular from the concept down to the generic form of technologies used in the architecture, and ultimately to help you make a choice amongst the various Azure options that exist.